 Release of Student Information

 If you wish to release your student records to another person (parent, guardian, spouse, etc.), you must complete and turn in a Release of Student Information form.
 A separate form must be completed for each individual who you wish to release your information to.
-This form is available by contacting Registrars Office or Catherine Divito and must be turned in to the Student Services office on the Main Campus or at the Little Rock-South site with a valid photo ID.
+This form is available by contacting Registrars Office or Catherine Divito and must be turned in to the Advising and Records office on the Main Campus or at the Little Rock-South site with a valid photo ID.

 This form can only be completed and turned in by the student.
 Parents, guardians, spouses, etc. cannot complete the form on a student’s behalf.